lblod/frontend-embeddable-notule-editor/README.md

 **note**: this config is a *list*.
 Multiple `nodeHierarchy`s can be passed to let the table of contents work in multiple situation.
 The last matching hierarchy will be used.

 ### RDFa Variables
-> :warning: [RDFa date plugin](rdfa-date) is required to be added when using this plugin.

 These are placeholders that can be inserted in a document.
 A variable placeholder has a specific type (text, number, date, address or codelist), which changes the type of input it can receive.
 These placeholders can then be filled in by a user using the document.

 Usually variables are inserted in an editor made to create *templates* (documents to be filled in), and only edited in an editor to fill in these *templates*.
 Via the config you can customize if you want to allow insertion and/or filling in a variable.